derekargueta/envoy-rot-cipher-filter/README.md

 }
 ```

+I wasn't getting the nullptr error message so the config wasn't coming back null...
 WAIT. `createEmptyConfigProto`?
+That function is required by the abstract class and I remember pasting in some code for it...
 I hadn't thought much of that function and just pasted what the `envoy-example-filter` code had, which is `return ProtobufTypes::MessagePtr{new Envoy::ProtobufWkt::Empty()}`.
 If the empty message is _not_ of type `example::RotCipher`, then yeah there would be issues in casting it to a `Protobuf::Message` and then to an `example::RotCipher`.
 I checked some built-in Envoy filters that had non-emtpy configurations and sure enough, they return an empty instance of the generated protobuf config.

 RateLimit config
 ```cpp